naiyerasif/site/blog/2018-08-25-docker-network-communication.md

 ng new ng-greeter --skip-tests --inline-template
 ```

 This will create an Angular app in a directory **ng-greeter**.
-Separate html files or files for tests will not be generated.
+Separate html files and test specifications will not be generated.
 For more information, refer to [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/new).

 Add `HttpClientModule` in `@NgModule imports` to provide support for calling REST APIs.